Tweed Community Services

-Tweed Community Options (COPs) provides programs to support eligible Tweed Shire Residents to stay living independently and safely in the community and in their own home.
+Tweed Community Services (formerly known as Community Options or COPS) provides programs to support eligible Tweed Shire Residents to stay living independently and safely in the community and in their own home

-Tweed COPs provides eligible clients with direct services, as an interim measure whilst awaiting the uptake of referrals to other services.
-Tweed COPs does not provide a long term service.
+Tweed Community Services provides eligible clients with direct services, as an interim measure whilst awaiting the uptake of referrals to other services.
+Tweed Community Servicesdoes not provide a long term service.
 Our aim is to connect clients to the services they need, support the attainment of their goals, then to exit.

 This is an individual and flexible process that recognises many people have complex and changing needs that may require support and time to establish options and monitor effectiveness.

-Home and Community Care (HACC) Funded Case Management Services
+Community Care Supports Program (CCSP) Funded Case Management Services

-Tweed Community Options HACC programs are funded by the Federal and State Governments to provide case management support to eligible people - frail aged, people with a disability and carers - who have a range of needs and goals.
+Tweed Community Services programs are funded by the State Government to provide case management support to eligible people - frail aged, people with a disability and carers - who have a range of needs and goals.

 This service aims to support independence and empowerment.